Symmetry breaking and ascending in the magnetic kagome metal FeGe

-The neutron Larmor diffraction results (Fig.~\ref{Fig2_AFM}(e)) indicate in-plane lattice distortion in the kagome plane in the AFM ordered phase.
-Furthermore, recent inelastic neutron scattering results show that the spin-wave dispersion along the $c$-axis direction display a spin gap about 1\,meV at room temperature at $(0,0,0.5)$~\cite{Chen_arxiv2023_neutron}.
-The AFM order below $T_\text{N}$, accompanied by in-plane lattice distortion and a spin-gap opening in the magnetic excitation spectrum, suggest that the AFM transition at $T_N$ is a likely spin-Peierls-like transition driven by spin-lattice coupling~\cite{peierls_1955book}.
-Indeed, as we show in Fig.~\ref{Fig2_AFM}(i)), the $A_6^-$ lattice instability displaces the Fe atoms in opposite directions for two adjacent kagome planes, thus modulating the interlayer Fe-Fe distance.
-Especially, the two Fe-Fe distance connected by next nearest exchange energy $J_{c2}$ becomes shorter and may possibly form a dimer-like singlet, creating the spin gap and spontaneously aligning the moment along the $c$-axis direction.
-The existence of such a spin gap could lead to a decrease in magnetic free energy which outweighs the increase in lattice free energy due to the distortion~\cite{Bulaevskii_1978,Bray_1983book}.
-Thus, a compete understanding of the AFM transition at $T_N$ needs treat the $A_6^-$ lattice displacements, and magnetic interactions, and spin-lattice coupling on equal footing.
+The neutron Larmor diffraction results [Fig.~\ref{Fig2_AFM}(g)] indicate in-plane lattice distortion in the kagome plane in the AFM ordered phase.
+Furthermore, recent inelastic neutron scattering results show that the spin-wave dispersion along the $c$-axis direction displays a spin gap of about 1\,meV at room temperature at $(0,0,0.5)$~\cite{Chen_arxiv2023_neutron}.
+The AFM order below $T_\text{N}$, accompanied by in-plane lattice distortion and a spin-gap opening in the magnetic excitation spectrum, suggests that the AFM transition at $T_N$ is a likely spin-Peierls-like transition driven by spin-lattice coupling~\cite{peierls_1955book}.
+Indeed, as we show in Fig.~\ref{Fig_Raman_DFT}(c), the $A_6^-$ lattice instability displaces the Fe atoms in opposite directions for two adjacent kagome planes, thus modulating the interlayer Fe-Fe distance.
+In particular, the two Fe-Fe distance connected by next-nearest exchange energy $J_{c2}$ becomes shorter and may possibly form a dimerlike singlet, creating the spin gap and spontaneously aligning the moment along the $c$-axis direction.
+The existence of such a spin gap could lead to a decrease in magnetic free energy that outweighs the increase in lattice free energy due to the distortion~\cite{Bulaevskii_1978,Bray_1983book}.
+Thus, a compete understanding of the AFM transition at $T_N$ needs to treat the $A_6^-$ lattice displacements, magnetic interactions, and spin-lattice coupling on equal footing.